HL7/fhir-project-mhealth/ig-data/input/pagecontent/32_clinical_blood_pressure.md

 <span id='report-cuff-size'/>
 #### <span class='glyphicon text-success glyphicon-phone'/> <span class='glyphicon text-success glyphicon-dashboard'/> <span class='glyphicon text-success glyphicon-cloud'/> Scenario: Report Cuff Size

-If a cuff is used to measure blood pressure, the cuff size **SHALL** be able to be reported with each blood pressure measurement.
+If a cuff is used to measure blood pressure, the cuff size shall be able to be reported with each blood pressure measurement.

 GIVEN
 : a <i>&lt;System&gt;</i> that can report blood pressure